 Why “Safe Food Advocacy Europe” ?

 In a lifetime, an average 80-years-old consumer ingests 30 to 60 tons of food.
-We should not deny the dominant effect of nutrition on our health and well-being.
+Thus, we cannot deny the dominant effect of nutrition on our health and well-being.
 Several reputable scientific studies underline how the large-scale industrialisation of food and industrial agriculture are among the main causes of the increase of certain diseases, such as obesity, type-2 diabetes, cancer, Alzheimer, and many more.
 What we eat, how we consume it, and how it has been produced, all directly impact our body and mind.

 In order to deal with these issues, the EU has created the European Food Safety Authority (EFSA), an independent public agency that provides scientific advice and technical support for EU legislation in all fields that have a direct or indirect impact on food and feed safety.
 Unfortunately, partly due to lack of research funding throughout the EU, EFSA's work often relies on external research and information, not always independent from the economic interests of major agro-food businesses manufacturing the substances EFSA is in charge of controlling.

 Moreover, one of the most influential factors on the EU's legislation alongside scientific advice is lobbying .
 Indeed, the large majority of EU legislation is influenced by lobbyists.
 And, while there are more than 30.000 lobbyists in Brussels, 70% of them working for businesses, only 10% work for NGOs such as Greenpeace.
 Apart from consumer protection organisations, independent organisations in the food sector are particularly hard to find.

 Read here an interesting article in “The Guardian” about the armada of lobbyists in Brussels and their influencing power.